ryanbates1990/dnd/Nightmare and the Nexus/AdventureSites/Sewer/Key.md

 - The magical waste of the cultists transformations permated the slow drippings of the sewer, creating rivers of slime that mutates that it touches.
 - The cultists, so greedy, accidentally created mutated vermin to strong for them to control and were eaten by their own creations.

 - will not attack players who enter his lair if they agree to give him food.
+Or if they are unafraid, finding the meat too 'pungent'
-He wants players to come back and tell the tale to bring a multitude of adventurers to feast off of.
+- He wants players to come back and tell the tale to bring a multitude of adventurers to feast off of.

 # Locations